slhck/ffmpeg-screen-capture/README.md

 By default, the `DISPLAY` environment variable is used to determine the display to capture.

+The progress will be printed on stdout; ffmpeg logs are printed on stderr.

 ### Changing the recorded display

 If you want to record another display, call: